cyprainlioneljr-cloud/provostinc-azure-zero-trust-lab/docs/user-lifecycle.md

   to permission accumulation ("access creep")

 ### Leaver (Offboarding)
-- Sign-in blocked (Account enabled = No) — stops all future authentication
+- Sign-in blocked (Account enabled = No):stops all future authentication
-- Sessions revoked — invalidates active tokens immediately
+- Sessions revoked :invalidates active tokens immediately
 - Both actions required: block stops future logins, revoke kills current ones
 - Documented final stage: after a retention period, the account would be removed from all groups and deleted (account retained here as evidence)